 Footmed Foot and Ankle Clinic provides a variety of quality services to treat hammertoes.
-We welcome patients from across Adelaide, Elizabeth Vale and Murray Bridge.
+We welcome patients from across Adelaide and Murray Bridge.

 What is a hammertoe?

 Hammertoe is a contracture – or a bending – of the middle joint of the second, third, fourth, or fifth toes.
 The toes have buckled making the top of the joint prominent.
 This causes rubbing on the joints making them red and painful.
 Painful corn or callus often develops at these pressure sites.
 If the toes have been in this position for a long time then arthritis can add to the pain experienced.
 Hammertoes can also create pressure, pain and callus under the ball of the foot referred to as metatarsalgia.

 The most common cause of hammertoe is a muscle/tendon imbalance.
 This imbalance, which leads to bending of the toe, results from mechanical (structural) changes in the foot that occurs over time in some people.
 Shoes that don’t fit properly often aggravate hammertoes.
 In some cases, ill-fitting shoes can actually cause the contracture.
 A hammertoe may develop if a toe is too long and is forced into a cramped position when a shoe is worn.
 Occasionally, hammertoe is caused by some kind of trauma such as a broken toe.
 In some people, hammertoes are inherited and can be due to diabetic myopathy, osteoarthritis and rheumatoid arthritis.
 Special consideration is necessary when a bunion accompanies a second hammertoe deformity.
 Bunion correction to minimise the risk of recurrence of the second toe is needed.